 '''

 Module:init_per_group(GroupName, Config) -> NewConfig | {skip,Reason}

 Types:

 GroupName = atom()

 Config = NewConfig = [{Key,Value}]

 Key = atom()

 Value = term()

 Reason = term()

+ODTIONAL

 '''

-This function is called before execution of a test case group.
-It typically contains initialization which is common for all test cases in the group, and which shall only be performed once.
+This configuration function is called before execution of a test case group.
+It typically contains initializations which are common for all test cases and sub-groups in the group, and which shall only be performed once.
 GroupName is the name of the group, as specified in the group definition (see groups/0).
-The Config parameter is the configuration which can be modified here.

-Whatever is returned from this function is given as Config to all test cases in the group.
-If {skip,Reason} is returned, all test cases in the group will be skipped and Reason printed in the overview log for the group.
+The Config parameter is the configuration data which can be modified here.
+The return value of this function is given as Config to all test cases and sub-groups in the group.
+If {skip, Reason} is returned, all test cases in the group will be skipped and Reason printed in the overview log for the group.